paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 **Lubricated wear** is related to the degradation of the lubricant or the lubricant reservoir in lubricated contacts.
 This regime is typical for bearings, with analytical models provided in Section  for solid lubricated bearings (particularly bearing cages), and in Section  for fluid lubricated bearings.

 Finally, **fatigue wear** is caused by cyclic loading and corresponding crack formation.
-It is the dominant bearing failure mechanism in on-ground applications, where bearing life is traditionally modelled based on the Lundberg-Palmgren theory  with empirical formulas for the “basic life” of a bearing (corresponding to the number of revolutions at which 10% of the bearings have failed).
+It is the dominant bearing {term}`FAILURE MECHANISM` in on-ground applications, where bearing life is traditionally modelled based on the Lundberg-Palmgren theory  with empirical formulas for the “basic life” of a bearing (corresponding to the number of revolutions at which 10% of the bearings have failed).
 However, in space applications, bearing lifetime is almost never limited by material fatigue, but instead by the degradation of the lubricant .
 For this reason, fatigue wear is not discussed any further in the following.

 ### Adhesive wear